Chad Rinehart

-Chad Rinehart (born May 4, 1985) is a former American football guard.
-He played college football at Northern Iowa, and was drafted by the Washington Redskins in the third round with the 96th overall pick in the 2008 NFL Draft.
-Rinehart has been a member of the New York Jets, Buffalo Bills and San Diego Chargers.
+Chad Rinehart (born May 4, 1985) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Northern Iowa Panthers and was selected by the Washington Redskins in the third round with the 96th overall pick in the 2008 NFL draft.
+Rinehart has been a member of the New York Jets, Buffalo Bills, and San Diego Chargers.

-Early years
+Early life

 Rinehart played high school football at Boone High School in Boone, Iowa, where he also played the cello in the school orchestra.

 College career

-Rinehart played college football at Northern Iowa.
+Rinehart played college football for the Northern Iowa Panthers.

 Professional career

 Washington Redskins

-The Washington Redskins drafted Rinehart in the third round, 96th overall, of the 2008 NFL Draft.
+The Washington Redskins drafted Rinehart in the third round, 96th overall, of the 2008 NFL draft.
 Rinehart signed a four-year contract with the team on July 10, 2008.

 He suffered a broken fibula after being rolled up on by Anthony Spencer against the Dallas Cowboys on November 22, 2009.
 Rinehart returned from the injury and began to improve however the Redskins decided to part ways with the veteran on September 4, 2010, during the final round of roster cuts prior to the start of the season.